RNR1/Todoey/README.md

 # Todoey ✓

-Todoey is a Todo app built with Swift 5 and Core Data for iOS 13.
+Todoey is a Todo app built with Swift 5 and Realm for iOS 13.

 The app allows you to create categories and tasks, and mark them as done.